Reloading Python Modules

 self.mtimes[filename] = mtime

-Alternate approaches could use native operation system monitor facilities, such as the Win32 Directory Change Notification system.
+An alternative approach could use a native operation system file monitoring facility, such as the Win32 Directory Change Notification system.

-The Reloader object polls for source file changes and reloads modules based on their load order as recorded in the _modules collection.
+The Reloader object polls for source file changes and reloads modules as necessary.

 import imp